gladzhang/ART/README.md

 python basicsr/test.py -opt options/test/test_ART_S_SR_x4.yml
 ```
 #### Test without ground-truth images
-1. Please upload the images that need to be upscaled, and put them in the folder `datasets\example`.
-Download the corresponding models and put them in the folder `experiments\pretrained_models`.
+1. Please upload the images that need to be upscaled, and put them in the folder `datasets/example`.
+Download the corresponding models and put them in the folder `experiments/pretrained_models`.
 2. Choose the upscale size and follow the instructions below to apply our ART model to upscale the provided images.
 ```bash
 python basicsr/test.py -opt options/apply/test_ART_SR_x2_without_groundTruth.yml